 This practice brief explores case studies of state interventions in backyarding to understand the limitations and potential in the sector and suggests what more supportive interventions for backyard dwellers could look like.
 It draws on a model that distinguishes areas of intervention based on the status of land ownership and the intention of the intervention.
 In so doing, the practice brief offers a reflection on the complexities of responding adequately to the unique needs and challenges that rise in the backyard housing sector, with particular attention given to backyard rental accommodation

 This graphic poster appeals to our imagination about how an incrementally developing neighbourhood could look like.
 It is a visual depiction and interpretation of in-situ upgrading policy as it unfolds in practice over time.
 NGOs, municipal officials and community development practitioners can creatively use this resource in community engagements and to advocate for community needs and aspirations in an upgrading project.
 This product was jointly developed by Community Organisation Resource Centre (CORC), Development Action Group (DAG), Habitat for Humanity South Africa, Isandla Institute, People’s Environmental Planning (PEP), Ubuhle Bakha Ubuhle (UBU) and Violence Prevention through Urban Upgrading (VPUU).
+It is based on a submission developed to inform the post-Breaking New Ground (BNG) human settlements policy and legislative environment.

 This graphic novel appeals to our imagination about how an incrementally developing neighbourhood could look like.
 It is a visual depiction and interpretation of in-situ upgrading policy as it unfolds in practice over time.
 NGOs, municipal officials and community development practitioners can creatively use this resource in community engagements and to advocate for community needs and aspirations in an upgrading project.
 This product was jointly developed by Community Organisation Resource Centre (CORC), Development Action Group (DAG), Habitat for Humanity South Africa, Isandla Institute, People’s Environmental Planning (PEP), Ubuhle Bakha Ubuhle (UBU) and Violence Prevention through Urban Upgrading (VPUU).
+It is based on a submission developed to inform the post-Breaking New Ground (BNG) human settlements policy and legislative environment.

 This policy brief was developed in the context of the Informal Settlements Data Project, a partnership project between the Violence Prevention through Urban Upgrading (VPUU), the Community Organisation Resource Centre (CORC) and Isandla Institute, with support from Comic Relief.
 It draws together lessons emerging from the project, and the broader practice of the partner organisations.